jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Classic story](/img\diagrams\romeo-juliet.jpg)
 _Good stories will always be told._

-**Art films**: are not about any specific problem.
+**Selfish stories**: are not about any specific problem.
 The main character doesn't challenge themselves or rise to the occasion.
 They think they already have all the answers, and the big-picture is doing what they want.
 The art story is about not overcoming obstacles of being lonely, or hating one's job.
 The main character is thus selfish and self-important; a con-artist.
 Not because they do not take on a problem, but because they want to be the protagonist even though they aren't leading the way for others to follow.

 The result is stories with no storyline and no antagonist.
-Instead, art stories showcase the main characters' idiosyncratic behavior.
-Art stories are surprising to the point of being weird, with a conclusion that doesn't improve reality because the main character didn't even try to.
+Instead, selfish stories showcase the main characters' idiosyncratic behavior.
+Selfish stories are surprising to the point of being weird, with a conclusion that doesn't improve reality because the main character didn't even try to.

 Without a hero fighting to overcome a problem, art films need to get weirder and more self-obessesd to maintain interest.
 To insulate themselves from criticism, art filmmakers usually give themselves awards, grandeur, and titles.
 They dream of being like their main characters—on stages talking about themselves in a bout of self-gratification.
 Film festivals like Cannes, Sundance, Toronto mainly show art films.